Applying for a Visa to study at Swansea University

 You should make your payment by wire transfer into Swansea University’s bank account.
 Here are the bank details you will need:

 Lloyds Bank PLC, Oxford Street, Swansea

 Sort Code: 30-95-46 Account Number: 02783215

 You must quote your student number when making a payment (the number on the top of your offer letter) or we may not be able to match your deposit to your application.

-If a government or company are paying your fees you should ask them for a letter confirming this.
+If a government or company is paying your fees you should ask them for a letter confirming this (see section entitled ‘When will I receive my CAS statement’).
 You would not normally have to pay a deposit if you are receiving financial support from an official sponsor or from a US Federal Loan.
-Unfortunately we do not accept parents or family as sponsors and these are not acceptable for visa purposes.
+Unfortunately we do not accept parents or family members as sponsors and these are not acceptable for visa purposes.

 What if I already have a visa for another University?

 If you already have a visa which names a different University, you can still come to Swansea University once we have sent you a CAS statement.
-BUT, depending on the date your visa was issued, you may have to ask for permission from the UK Border Agency or apply for a new visa before you can begin your studies at Swansea.
+BUT, depending on the date your visa was issued, you may have to ask for permission from UK Visas and Immigration or apply for a new visa before you can begin your studies at Swansea.

-You should apply for a new student visa.
-You will not be able to start your studies at Swansea until you have a new visa which names Swansea University or you can provide evidence that an application has been submitted (i.e. a valid Swansea University CAS statement and a UK Border Agency receipt or a biometrics invitation letter).
+You will not be able to start your studies at Swansea until you have a new visa which names Swansea University or you can provide evidence that you have made an application (i.e. a valid Swansea University CAS statement and an ISAS application receipt, a UK Visas and Immigration receipt or a biometrics invitation letter).

-- If you have specific questions, please e-mail the Admissions Office at: firstname.lastname@example.org
+If you have specific questions, please e-mail the Admissions Office For undergraduate enquiries please email email@example.com, for Postgraduate enquiries please email firstname.lastname@example.org